Virtuosity is a concerto soloist program offering young musicians mentorship, professional development and performance experience.

 All applications will be assessed by MYO’s Artistic Panel.
-Selected applicants will then be invited to attend a live audition at Iwaki Auditorium.
+Selected applicants will then be invited to attend a live audition.
 All applicants will be notified as to the outcome of their application (along with their audition time if applicable).

 At audition, applicants should select a section or movement of their work of no more than 10 minutes duration.
 Applicants should also be prepared to discuss with the Panel their motivations and reasons behind entering Virtuosity with a focus on what they hope to get out of participation.

 Stage Three: Semi-Final Performance

 Following the live audition round, eight applicants will be selected to proceed to the third stage of the Competition: